 The company, which manufactures Lactaid along with its own dairy products, was alerted to the potential almond milk problem back in June, when a consumer contacted them about an allergic reaction.

 After more than a month of investigations, HP Hood confirmed that dairy milk had “inadvertently” entered the processing equipment for almond milk, company spokesperson Lynn Boshan told Huffington Post.

-That might be little consolation for almond-milk drinkers with a severe allergy to cow's milk.
-Not to be confused with lactose intolerance (which affects the digestive system and is often self-diagnosed), a milk allergy involves the immune system and reactions range from mild, such as hives, to life-threatening anaphylactic shock, according to nonprofit organization Food Allergy Research and Education (FARE).
+That might be little consolation for almond milk drinkers with a severe allergy to cow milk.
+Not to be confused with lactose intolerance (which affects the digestive system and is often self-diagnosed), a milk allergy involves the immune system — and reactions range from mild (hives) to life-threatening anaphylactic shock, according to nonprofit organization Food Allergy Research and Education (FARE).

-On its site, the organization warns that "some specialty products made with milk substitutes (i.e., soy-, nut- or rice-based dairy products) are manufactured on equipment shared with milk."
+On FARE's site, the organization warns that “some specialty products made with milk substitutes (i.e., soy-, nut- or rice-based products) are manufactured on equipment shared with milk.”

 The Food and Drug Administration calls this problem “cross-contact,” but doesn’t require manufacturers to include a warning label about the presence of potential allergens from processing equipment.

-That leaves it up to consumers to do their own digging into a company's manufacturing practices, while staying up to date on recalls like the current one.
+That leaves it up to consumers to do their own digging into a company’s manufacturing practices and stay up to date on recalls like the current one.

 What Do YOU Think?